OSVTAC/osv-results-demo/README.md

 orr -h
 ```

-To regenerate the samples:
+To regenerate the samples, run the following from the repo root using
+Python 3.6:

 ```
-$ ./generate.sh
+$ python generate.py
 ```

 Then commit and push the changes.